A number of Rowena Comrie digital works are presented below:

-Reflecting on the subject of 'The Rake's Progress' by William Hogarth,, it occurred to me how unfair it seemed that a moral tale had to unfold on the premise that risk taken always had to have a bad ending, a downward spiral at every turn and result in tragedy.
-So I decided that it would be interesting to try and retell the story of the Rake, but in the opposite direction, so that every risk Tom takes works in his favour and leads him to greater opportunities meanwhile teaching him that an opportunity grasped will pay off.
-OK so he maybe hurts some people on the way and makes a fool of himself, but ultimately he repays his debts, achieves self knowledge and while remaining true to his often base character, does more good that evil.
-I decided that in my view this would be a more realistic vista of human life than Hogarth's simplistic tale of good or bad bringing their own somehow unavoidable conclusions.
+Reflecting on the subject of 'The Rake's Progress' by William Hogarth, it occurred to me how unfair it seemed that a moral tale had to unfold on the premise that risk taken always had to have a bad ending, a downward spiral at every turn and result in tragedy.
+So I decided that it would be interesting to try and retell the story of the Rake, but in the opposite direction, so that every risk Tom (as the 'Rake') takes works in his favour and leads him to greater opportunities meanwhile teaching him that an opportunity grasped can sometimes pay off.
+He maybe hurts some people on the way and makes a fool of himself, but ultimately he repays his debts, achieves self knowledge and while remaining true to his often base character, does more good than evil.
+I decided that in my view this would be a more realistic view of human life than Hogarth's simplistic tale of good or bad bringing their own somehow unavoidable conclusions.

 - Studio Blues - diptych 2004